EstebanCanela/wallet/apps/transaction/README.md

-# Auth
+# Transaction

-This service provides authentication functionality for managing user authentication in your application.
+The Transaction Service allows for the generation of deposit or transfer operations.
+Transfers are stored in MongoDB and deposits are stored in MySQL.

 ## Features

-- User registration
+- Transfers
-- User login
+- Deposits
-- Token-based authentication
+- Retrieve Balances
-- Password hashing for security

 ## Requirements

 - Node.js
+- MongoDB
+- MySQL
-- PNPM
+- SQS

 ## How to run it